SourlanD:

 “Here’s the only guy who works for him I bet.”
 “No wonder his grass has gone to seed and deer are the only hedge-trimmers.”

 Sourland Farm is the name of Mr. Moore’s place.
 “Sourland” being a reference to its location on the Sourland Mountain, a large forest in the middle of the state.
 The highest point isn’t that high, but the way it rises from the surrounding farmlands has earned it the title of 'mountain.'
 Not an area you’d imagine when thinking of New Jersey.
-I read about this mountain in a book at Ponden Place.
-What the name itself is descriptive of is most probably the color of its shale rock, which is …
+I read about this area in a book at Ponden Place.
+What the name itself is descriptive of is most probably the color of its shale rock, which is the color of sheep sorrel flowers, or so the book claimed.
+The English supposedly called the . . .

 © 2024 Mary D’Amore, All Rights Reserved